 10.40am: Square up to your brand sales

-Payments company Square interview a panel of retailers for top tips on how to grow your sales
+Sarah Harvey, head of UK for payments company Square interviews a panel of retailers for top tips on how to grow your sales

 11.10am: Sourcing celebrities as brand ambassadors

 Emma Jones interviews a panel of business owners who have had success with sourcing celebrities as brand ambassadors

 11.40am: Coffee break